filio123321/space-apps-challenge/README.md

 ## Features
-List the ready features here:
+List with the ready features here:
-- Api access to categorized documents
+- API access to categorized documents;
-- App for easy use on mobile
+- Mobile App for easy use;
-- Random facts about space to enrichen your knowledge
+- Random facts about space to enrichen your knowledge.

 ## Screenshots